PotapenkoOleg/Docker-Reference/README.md

 ## Scope

-This technical introduction to Docker and quick reference for basic commands
+This is technical introduction to Docker and quick reference for basic commands

 ## Installing Docker